louisvillemetro-innovation/Dockless-Open-Data/README.md

 ![Fuzzing](https://raw.githubusercontent.com/louisvillemetro-innovation/dockless-open-data/images/images/final-downtown.jpg)

-Note how the points here are more spread out and than binning alone.
+Note how the points here are more spread out than with the step 2 binning alone.

 ### 4) End Result

-In the end we have a grid of points, and the person looking at the data cannot trace a location back to its source.
+In the end we have a grid of points, and the person looking at the data cannot trace a location back to its original location.
 Also, there is no way to tell if a point has been both fuzzed and binned, or just binned.

-Effectively, this means each point could be up to 1,600+ meters away from its actual location, while the integrity of the data is still reasonably maintained for analytics projects.
+Effectively, this means each point could be up to 1,600+ meters away from its actual location, while the integrity of the data is still reasonably maintained for analysis.

 -image here-